barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 - normal distro
 - general distro

+## A real world example

+Let's say we want to model daily SPY returns.
+We'll model it as a normal distribution.
+We have two parameters to define: the mean $$\mu$$ and the variance $$\sigma^2$$.
+Now we can choose to assume single point values for these initially, or we can start by admitting uncertainty and defining these parameters themselves as distributions.
+We'll say that $$\mu$$ is normally distributed with mean 0 and standard deviation 1.
+And $$\sigma$$ is also normally distributed with mean 1 and standard deviation 1.
+(TODO show plots of them).

+So basically we're saying that on average, we expect the daily return for SPY to be 0, with a standard deviation of 1%.
+This might not be a very good guess, but we don't have much to go off of yet except for our own past experience and wisdom.
+Once we fit it with data and generate a posterior, we'll have a better model.
+And that's the whole point, after all.

+So let's say we've collected data.
+We have the daily returns for SPY going back the last 10 years.
+If we plot them as a histogram: TODO histogram

+We can see clearly that this doesn't align well with our prior model at all.

+So now we can start computing our posterior.
+(TODO how do you handle multiple params? one at a time or what?)

 ### Random things I haven't worked into writing yet

 I found it useful to think of the Markov chain part of MCMC as kind of just a coincidence?
 I mean, it's probably not coincidental, but I like to think that when Metropolis was originally developing this method, he basically just wanted to get at the Monte Carlo samples however he could.
 Rejection sampling is a nice way of shaking out the proper ratio that you want, and it just so happens that rejection sampling in this way can be perfectly described as a Markov process.
 I don't think he was actively thinking of Markov chains and how could he apply it to this problem.
 I mention this because I initially found the MCMC name confusing.
 How could someone possibly use a Markov chain with this stuff?
 But I think it's more of an after-the-fact description.
 It could've been called rejection-sampling Monte Carlo, until someone quickly realized that this is actually a Markov process.